 Ephemeral Environments Accelerate Release Cycles

-Stakeholders become part of the development process rather than another phase of a bloated SDLC.
-This 3-step process narrows the gap between development and production accelerating release cycles.
+Stakeholders become part of the critical path of the release process rather than another phase of a bloated SDLC.
+This 3-step process (build, release, deploy) narrows the gap between development and production environments, which accelerates release cycles.

 “The Roost platform has helped us tremendously by providing multi-tenancy clusters on top of EKS clusters.
 We can now easily deploy, upgrade and monitor these clusters… Roost also allows our development team to easily share improvements with the product team for feature reviews.”